guptashraddha2016/Diabetes-Data-Analysis/README.md

  2. README File

  # Expaination
-   In this file, I took a diabetes dataset and create a different model using Linear Regression algorithm and check the accuracy.
+   In this file, I took a diabetes dataset and create a different model using Linear Regression Algorithm and check the accuracy.

   # Dataset
    Data Set Characteristics: